 How can I whiten my teeth?

 There are different options available to improve the color of your teeth.
-An in-office treatment using a gel accelerated by a special light can give dramatic results in one 60-90 minute session.
-At Pittsford Family Dental we use the Sapphire in-office Whitening System.
-Another option that has had very pleasing results for our patients is the custom take-home bleaching tray system.
+One option that has had very pleasing results for our patients is the custom take-home bleaching tray system.
 The whitening material is applied to your teeth using a tray custom fit to your mouth, so the results are ideal.
 Generally, optimal results are seen within a two week period.
 Our office also offers an economical whitening strip system that is very easy to use and will deliver favorable results in a relatively short period of time!

-If you are interested in enhancing the general shape and/or contours of your teeth in addition to the color, ceramic veneers, crowns or Lumineers may be an option for you.
-Learn more about these procedure by clicking here.s or call our office for a consultation.
+If you are interested in enhancing the general shape and/or contours of your teeth in addition to the color, ceramic veneers or crowns may be an option for you.
+Learn more about these procedures by clicking here or call our office for a consultation.